 - What’s your credit score?
 Can you get a decent interest rate?

-- Do you have low-interest borrowing options such as home equity loan or unsecured line of credit?
+- Do you have low-interest borrowing options such as a home equity loan or an unsecured line of credit?

-- Are you in dire need of the furniture now, but lack the funds?
+- Are you in dire need of the furniture now, yet lack the funds?

-- Are you willing to chance your future finances on one of the riskier options such as using a credit card or payday loan?
+- Are you willing to change your future finances with one of the riskier options, such as using a credit card or payday loan?